 Otto Tausk B

-Otto Tausk, born in Utrecht, won various prizes as a young violinist.
-He studied violin with Viktor Liberman and Istvan Parkanyi as well as orchestral conducting with Jurjen Hempel and Kenneth Montgomery.
-He continued his studies with Lithuanian conductor and professor Jonas Aleksa at the Vilnius Conservatoire, a period of study that had a profound impact on him.
+Born in Utrecht, Otto Tausk studied violin with Viktor Liberman and Istvan Parkanyi as well as orchestral conducting with Jurjen Hempel and Kenneth Montgomery.
+He continued his studies with Lithuanian conductor and professor Jonas Aleksa at the Vilnius Conservatoire.
+Between 2004 – 2006 Tausk was assistant conductor to Valery Gergiev with the Rotterdam Philharmonic a period of study that had a profound impact on him.

 The 2016/17 season has seen Otto Tausk continuing his guest conducting relationships with the BBC National Orchestra of Wales with violinist Simon Lamsma, further afield with Vancouver Symphony Orchestra also with Lamsma and Tasmanian Symphony Orchestra and Choir conducting Haydn’s Die Schöpfung.
 Beethoven Symphony No. 9 features on programmes both with the Tonhalle orchestra of St Gallen and Stuttgart Philharmonic.
 Tausk has also conducted the Orchestra of the Casa da Musica Porto, the Dortmund Philharmonic and with another choral work he ends St Gallen’s 2016/17 season performing Alfredo Catalani’s Mass in e minor with the Prague Philharmonic Choir.